PatternsTechGit/PT_AzureSql_EFDataSeeding/README.md

 To see how this was setup [Click Here](https://github.com/PatternsTechGit/PT_ServiceOrientedArchitecture)

-In this exersie
+## In this exercise

- we will use EF Code first approach to generate  DB of a fictitious bank application called BBBank.
+ * we will use EF Code first approach to generate Database of a fictitious bank application called BBBank.
+ * Applying Data Seeding to the database

  Here are the steps to begin with